geoarrow/geoarrow/format.md

 ### Field and child names

-All geometries should name the fields and children as suggested for each geometry type, however implementations must be able to ingest arrays with other names.
+All geometries should name the fields and children as suggested for each geometry type, however implementations must be able to ingest arrays with other names when the interpretation is unambiguous (e.g., for xy and xyzm coordinate interpretations).

 ## Concrete examples of the memory layout